-Are there any current domestic or international travel restrictions for which we should be monitoring and excluding students and staff?
+49. Are there any current domestic or international travel restrictions for which we should be monitoring and excluding students and staff?
+(Updated 10/27/2020)

 There is widespread, ongoing transmission of novel coronavirus worldwide.
-Anyone who has traveled internationally in the past 14 calendar days should stay home and monitor their health.
-There is no current statewide guidance in Illinois for quarantining domestic travelers.
-However, some counties or municipalities do require or recommend 14 calendar days of quarantine for travelers returning from states with high community prevalence of COVID-19.
+Anyone who has traveled internationally or domestically where COVID-19 transmission is high or increasing should stay home and monitor their health for 14 calendar days.
+The CDC updated COVID-19 Travel Recommendations by Destination on August 25, 2020.
+Click here to link to this page to identify countries with high transmission for which 14-day quarantine would be recommended.
+Information on domestic travel can be found here.
+Some Illinois counties or municipalities do require or recommend 14 calendar days of quarantine for travelers returning from states with high community prevalence of COVID-19.
 IDPH does receive frequent notifications of travel-related exposures.
 If public health is notified that a student or staff member is a contact to a COVID-19 case as a result of travel, quarantine for 14 calendar days will be required.
 As an employer working with vulnerable populations, school administrators may consider advising staff who travel that they are required to quarantine (if exposed) due to travel.